Infinite Storm

-Infinite Storm is a 2022 American drama adventure film directed by Małgorzata Szumowska, co-directed by Michał Englert, and with a screenplay by Josh Rollins, based on the article High Places: Footprints in the Snow Lead to an Emotional Rescue by Ty Gagne.
+Infinite Storm is a 2022 American drama adventure film directed by Małgorzata Szumowska, co-directed by Michał Englert, and with a screenplay by Josh Rollins, based on the article "High Places: Footprints in the Snow Lead to an Emotional Rescue" by Ty Gagne.
 The film stars Naomi Watts, Billy Howle, Denis O'Hare, Parker Sawyers and Eliot Sumner.

 Infinite Storm was released in the United States on March 25, 2022, by Bleecker Street.
 The film received mixed reviews from critics.

 Plot

 Pam Bales is a search and rescue volunteer who sets off one fateful morning on a hike taking her to the top of Mount Washington.
-All of a sudden a fierce storm sets in but she sees tracks in the snow of someone wearing only sneakers.
+Suddenly a fierce storm sets in but she sees tracks in the snow of someone wearing only sneakers.
 She comes across a strange-acting, incoherent man she calls "John" and the two begin a dangerous trek down the mountain to safety, facing many obstacles along the way and almost drowning at one point.
-During this time, Pam has various "flashbacks" regarding her two young daughters.
+During this time, Pam has various "flashbacks" regarding her two young daughters who died in a gas leak accident.
 After almost freezing to death, the two manage to make it to safety only to have "John" drive off suddenly without so much as a thank you.
 Pam tries to find out his real name and at the end, the two have an emotional meeting at a coffee shop where she mentions that her two little girls died from a gas leak and he mentions a loved one that had frozen to death on the mountain the previous year.